-If your beneficiary fails to remove a required minimum distribution after your death, an additional penalty tax of 50 percent is imposed on the amount of the required minimum distribution that should have been taken but was not.
-Your beneficiary must file IRS Form 5329 along with his or her income tax return to report and remit any additional taxes to the IRS.
+If your beneficiary fails to remove a required minimum distribution after your death, an excess accumulation penalty tax of 25 percent is imposed on the amount of the required minimum distribution that should have been taken but was not.
+If the failure to take an RMD is corrected in a timely manner, the penalty tax is further reduced to 10 percent.
+Your beneficiary must file IRS Form 5329 along with his or her income tax return to report and remit any additional taxes to the IRS